 As colorful as it is tasty, this Asian chicken salad with cabbage proved to be an inspired invention.
 I was sick and didn’t feel like cooking much, plus I could hardly taste anything.

 The crispy, vibrant salad even helped improve my appetite.
 It looked pretty (with the cabbage, peppers, and carrots), and I could taste it!
 It was also a good way to keep using up the giant cabbage I got from FreshDirect.

 Asian chicken salad with cabbage is pretty easy to make, and you can make the dressing in advance if you like.

 Before I got sick I had defrosted a chicken thigh that I had to use up, so I just seasoned that with ginger, garlic, a bit of soy sauce, and some sriracha.
-Then all I had to do was pop it in the oven for an hour.
+Then all I had to do was pop it in the oven.
 Easy!
 The recipe would also work just fine with leftover rotisserie chicken, or even some leftover Chinese pork.

-If you don’t want meat, you could add cold noodles, ramen noodles, slivered almonds, or extra veggies.
+If you don’t want meat, you could add crispy Chinese noodles, hard boiled egg, or extra veggies.

 The dressing is straight from a recipe I found online in The New York Times recipe section.
 I don’t like a lot of dressing, so this made about 4 servings of dressing for me.
 Your mileage may vary.